(* Cover image courtesy of Nellie Smith Photography, Lincoln NE)

 Rj & Nicole Zurcher began Zurcher Farms with little more than a dream and the run-down farm they bought five years before that.

 In 2009 they started their own landscape company, Once Upon a Lawn LLC, which became quite successful, but fate would have it that small time farm life would remain their passion.
-Taking a huge leap of faith and by trusting in God, knowing that He knows what’s best, they decided to dissolve their landscape company, Nicole quit her day job, and they forged ahead into the (metaphorical) wilderness without looking back!
+Taking a huge leap of faith in 2017, the put their faith in God, knowing that He knows what’s best, and decided to dissolve their landscape company.
+Nicole quit her day job, and they forged ahead into the (metaphorical) wilderness without looking back!
+Two weeks later they were called to be foster parents to four amazing siblings, bringing their household to 8, and making life a little bit more interesting.
+In November of 2018, 3 of the 4 siblings became permanent members of the Zurcher family, and the 4th is still very close and visits often.

 Rj & Nicole met while attending Wilber-Clatonia High School, when Rj and his family moved to Wilber in 2003.
 Their first date was prom in 2007 (Rj’s Senior Prom & Nicole’s Junior) and were married in 2010 while both finishing their last semester at the University of Nebraska-Lincoln.
 Since then they have been blessed with 2 beautiful rainbow babies and are licensed foster parents to a sibling strip of 3 (soon to be permanent) children.